cloudmesh-community/book/chapters/prg/python/python.md

 ### Sets

-Python lists can contain duplicates as you saw above:
+Python lists can contain duplicates as you saw previously:

 ``` python
 names = ['Albert', 'Jane', 'Liz',